San Diego Pedestrian Accident Attorney

 - Loss of enjoyment of life which is compensation for your inability to participate in activities you enjoyed prior to the accident.

-If you were a pedestrian involved in an accident, it’s important to contact a skilled Southern California personal injury attorney to ensure your rights are protected.
-The Levinson Law Group specializes in personal injury claims like pedestrian accidents throughout the greater San Diego area.
-Contact us online or call our office at 760-642-5475 to schedule a consultation.
+If you were a pedestrian involved in an accident, it’s important to contact a skilled San Diego accident attorney to ensure your rights are protected.
+The Levinson Law Group specializes in injury accident claims like pedestrian accidents throughout the greater San Diego area.
+Contact us online or call our office at 760-512-8088 to schedule a consultation.